Differentiable solver for time-dependent deformation problems with contact: Adjoint-based objective derivatives

 \paragraph{Computing the derivative of $J$ from the forward and adjoint solutions} From the adjoint variables, we can compute $\fdpar J = \fdpar\cL$:

 Partial derivatives $\dpp \hht, \dpu \hht$ and $\dpp \htobj_i$, $\dpu \htobj_i$ are exactly the same as used in the construction of the system for static adjoint and computation of the functional.
 The differences, specific to time discretization, are: \begin{itemize} \item Mass matrix derivative $\fdpar M$.
-See supplemental material. \item Partial derivatives of the initial conditions with respect to parameters $\dpp \ic^v$ and $\dpp \ic^u$, for positions and velocities.
-See Section~\ref{sec:initcond-derivatives}.
-Typically, a 3d position and velocity for the whole object (or angular velocity for the object rotating as a rigid body) are used as parameters, so these are trivial to compute. \end{itemize}
+See Appendix (section \ref{appsec:mass-matrix-deriv}). \item Partial derivatives of the initial conditions with respect to parameters $\dpp \ic^v$ and $\dpp \ic^u$, for positions and velocities.
+See Section \ref{appsec:initcond-derivatives} in the Appendix.
+Typically, a 3D position and velocity for the whole object (or angular velocity for the object rotating as a rigid body) are used as parameters, so these are trivial to compute. \end{itemize}